sheilajmj/studio-keeper-server/catalog.md

             "history": [string]
             }

+**Catalog Example**
-        Content example of response object when the catalog ID parameter is 2.
+Example response object when the catalog ID parameter is 2.
 Some fields completed, others are null.

         {
             "id": 2,
             "type": "Note Cards",